 Nestled on the border between France and Spain, Andorra is a tiny country made up of rugged mountains, steep valleys and beautiful lakes.
-Andorra is in fact Europe’s sixth smallest country covering an area of just 468 square kilometres, with a population of just over 85’000 (July 2015 estimate).
+Andorra is in fact Europe’s sixth smallest country covering an area of just 468 square kilometres, with a population of just over 78,015 (2020, Department of Statistics).
 It may be small, but it packs a huge number of attractions into its mountainous landscape, with 65 summits over 2000m high and in excess of 300km of snowy slopes to offer, it is a firm favourite with ski and snowboard enthusiasts.

 Officially named the Principality of Andorra (in Catalan, Principat d’Andorra), as it is ruled by two Co-Princes – the President of France and the Bishop of Urgell in Spain, however despite its unique status Andorra is still a country in its own right.
 Andorra is separated into seven local parishes: Escaldes-Engordany, Encamp, Canillo, Ordino, La Massana, Sant Julià de Lòria and Andorra la Vella which is the highest capital in Europe.